 The Santa Paula Subbasin is a court adjudicated groundwater basin.
 To mitigate overdraft, a June 1991 judgement ordered the creation of the Santa Paula Basin Pumpers Association (SPBPA).
 The SPBPA regulates extractions in the Santa Paula Subbasin.
-The judgement stipulated an allotment of 27,000-AFY could be pumped from the Subbasin.
-Water quality in the Subbasin has not changed substantially since 2007.
+The judgement stipulated an allotment of 27,000 AFY could be pumped from the Subbasin.
 The depth to the water-bearing unit is 65 to 160 feet.
 There are approximately 330 water supply wells in the Santa Paula Subbasin, of which 179 are active.
 Water from one well was analyzed.
 There is no significant change in the water quality since previous sampling by VCWPD.
 Calcium is the dominant cation in one sample and the remaining four have no dominant cation.
 Sulfate is the dominant anion and the water is calcium sulfate type.
 TDS concentration is above the secondary MCL.
 The sample has concentrations above the secondary MCL for sulfate, iron and manganese.
 The sample was not analyzed for Title 22 metals.
 There is low variability among the samples and they are all calcium sulfate water types.